 Soil: Well-draining soil that provides excellent aeration and does not hold too much water is most important for growing a healthy plant.

-Watering: As this plant is sensitive to overwatering, soak the soil thoroughly during the spring and summer, but allow it to dry out before watering again.
+Watering: As this plant is sensitive to overwatering, soak the soil thoroughly in spring and summer, then allow it to dry out before watering again.
 Otherwise, you will increase the risk of root rot, and your plant will not be happy.
-It is relatively dormant during the fall and winter and needs only moderate watering.
+It is relatively dormant during the fall and winter, requiring only moderate watering.

 Fertilizing: While Hoya carnosa 'Compacta' is not a particularly heavy feeder, it can benefit from high-potassium fertilizer at half strength every two weeks during the growing season.

-Repotting: As an epiphyte, this plant has shallow root systems and does need a deep container.
+Repotting: As an epiphyte, this plant has a shallow root system and does not require a deep container.
 It also does not require frequent repotting.
 It prefers to be slightly rootbound, so repot it in spring only if it outgrows its container.

 Learn more at How to Grow and Care for Hoya.